Adobe says user forum was breached, takes site offline

 The hacker, who claimed to be from Egypt, released 644 records from the site, including emails, saying the release was done to point out that Adobe is slow in fixing security problems.

-The hacker also promised to release data stolen from Yahoo Inc (YHOO.O).
-A Yahoo spokeswoman did not respond to a request for comment.
+The hacker also promised to release data stolen from Yahoo Inc. A Yahoo spokeswoman did not respond to a request for comment.

 The Adobe breach was discovered a week after Russian security firm Group-IB said it had uncovered a flaw in Adobe's Reader software that criminals are currently exploiting to attack PCs by infecting them with malicious PDF documents.